gnanashekar-s/online-booking-system/README.md

 Click on the "Sign Up" button to create a new account or log in if you have already registered.
 After logging in, you can view the available slots, select a slot, and book it.
 You can also manage your bookings by clicking on the "My Bookings" button in the navigation menu.

-Contribution

-This project is open-source, and contributions are welcome.
-You can contribute to the project by submitting bug reports, feature requests, or code improvements.

-License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the project under the terms of this license.